AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 ```

 This allows the same field label to occur multiple times in the same module, but with distinct `Name`s.

-Turning on `DuplicateRecordFields` automatically enables `DisambiguateRecordFields`, because it strictly generalises it.

-## The naming of cats
+Correspondingly, the renamer has to treat field labels specially, so that it finds `$sel:x:MkT` when looking up the `RdrName``x`.

 ### `FieldLabel`